 key K Kills closest point or entire swatter group

-The first numerical keystroke defines whether one more digit is needed, for example if '6' is pressed, one more digit 0..9 is expected within 2 sec.
+The first numerical keystroke defines whether one more digit is needed, for example if '6' is pressed, one more digit 0..9 is expected within 1.5 sec in order to define category 60..69.

+Joker [J] and Repeat [R] Key

+If a dual-key category appears to occur more frequent, it can also be marked with a single key, either by pressing 'R' to repeat the most recent category, or by pressing 'J' to use the current Joker category.
+The joker can be re-defined by activating the Panel, locating the cursor upon a category and pressing 'J'.

+In order to expand the number of categories beyond 10, double-digit shortcuts are supported.

+Changing Macro Variables

+You can change the key table (see below) and other parameters via ObjectJ>Show Embedded Macros.
+After the change, click "Install Embedded Macros" and optionally choose ObjectJ>Save Project.

 KeyTable

 The embedded macro set contains a keyTable, that relates codes (such as '4' or '66') to item types and labels.
 Below, five labels (Good, Bad, Neutral, Early, Late) are defined, some of which (e.g. Good and Early) share the same item type and thus color.

 Example for a KeyTable: